smuellerDD/libkcapi/README.md

 Directory Structure
 ===================

-lib/ -- directory holding the library
+`lib/` -- directory holding the library

-apps/ -- directory holding the applications discussed below; these
+`apps/` -- directory holding the applications discussed below; these
 	 applications link the library code in.

-test/ -- functional verification code
+`test/` -- functional verification code

-speed-test/ -- performance tests
+`speed-test/` -- performance tests

+`kernel-patches/` -- Linux kernel patches providing the interfaces for the asymmetric ciphers (akcipher) and the DH/ECDH ciphers (KPP).
+These patches must be applied to the Linux kernel if the respective configure options of either `--enable-lib-asym` or `--enable-lib-kpp` are used.

 Applications
 ============